SB 4140 (Coreg 6.25 mg)

 Generic Name: carvedilol

-Coreg is used in the treatment of high blood pressure; heart failure; angina; left ventricular dysfunction; atrial fibrillation and belongs to the drug class non-cardioselective beta blockers.
+Coreg is used in the treatment of left ventricular dysfunction; high blood pressure; atrial fibrillation; heart failure; angina and belongs to the drug class non-cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
-Coreg 6.25 mg is not subject to the Controlled Substances Act.
+Coreg 6.25 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: